 Patagonia is able to do well while doing good for the environment because their efforts are genuine.
 They are built into the company culture.
 In the early 1990s, Patagonia made the switch to organic cotton.
 However, it went one step further and also coached companies including Nike and the Gap on how to make that switch themselves.
 In the early 2000s, the company partnered with fly fishing company, Blue Ribbon Flies, to create 1% for the Planet, a group of businesses that donate 1% of their sales to grassroots environmental groups.

 Yvon Chouinard did not set out to be a business man or a billionaire.
 He is a self-proclaimed "dirtbag" that used to sleep outside more than 200 nights a year.
 In building Patagonia, he has infused the company with his passions and spirit and created an industry titan that is as much, if not more, about doing good for the planet as it is about selling its products.

-Today Yvon Chouinard has a net worth of $1.5 billion.
-He never took a penny of outside investment so he still owns 100% of Patagonia.
+He never took a penny of outside investment.
 He doesn't own a cell phone and has never used email.
-And despite being a billionaire, a term he reluctantly acknowledges, he frequently wears clothes that he has owned for more than 20 years.
+And despite being a paper billionaire for most of his life, a term he hated, Yvon frequently wears clothes that he has owned for more than 20 years.